quoccuongLE/rag_llama_index_app/README.md

 - OS: Linux, Ubuntu (*Windows not tested yet, but possible*)

-- Modern GPU Nvidia with >=8Gb (recommended).
+- *[Required for local LLM deployment]* Modern GPU Nvidia with >=8Gb (recommended).
 It is possible to run **Ollama** on other GPUs such as AMD, ARC Intel, or Apple M1.
 For more details, please consult information at [Ollama Git repository](https://github.com/ollama/ollama/blob/main/docs/gpu.md)

 - [Miniconda](https://docs.anaconda.com/miniconda/miniconda-install/) or [Conda](https://www.anaconda.com/download/success)